in Google Search Console on Blogger?

 - Redirect HTTP to HTTPS → On

-- Custom Domain → Off (Stick to your default .blogspot.com domain)
+- Custom Domain → Off (Stick to your default .blogspot.com domain, only if you are not using a custom domain)

 The correct settings ensure Googlebot is consistently directed to the secure version of your blog.